 Disclaimer- This post may contain affiliate links.
 That means if you make a purchase by following one of these links, at no extra cost to you, I may make a small commission.

 So, it’s Monday….
 I’ll spare you all the thoughts I have on that.
 Instead, just to pay a little homage to the start of the week, I’m gonna switch things up and have a little fun.
 I’m trying out something different today that I hope you all enjoy.
 Let’s call it… Moody Mondays.

 Every Monday, I’ll feature a different mood board, either for my home or maybe even someone else’s, with a list of the items that I’ve found and a breakdown of what that mood board would cost if you were to go out and purchase it yourself.
-This week, I’m talking about the nook off my upstairs living room and what I’m envisioning for this space.
+This week, I’m talking about the upstairs living room nook.
+I’ve got big plans for this area!

 This week’s feature: Our living room nook

 The previous owners’ of our home had knocked down a wall between what used to be the living room and dining room to open it all up and make one larger living space.
 While I love the character and openness this created, it leaves a bit of an awkward layout that I’ve been struggling to design/decorate around.

 At one point, when my kids were still in the baby stage, we just solely used this area for function.
 We threw a little gate over there and made it a playroom of sorts.
 Design/ beauty/ aesthetics were not a priority at the time.
 Surviving was.